 Since its inception, Hoffler Creek Wildlife Foundation has sustainably developed the preserve, adding hiking trails, docks and overlooks, kayaking, oyster gardening, and educational programming.
 HCWF has forged relationships with area schools, colleges, and community groups who come to experience nature firsthand.
 While they are no longer connected to the property, John and Effie Ballard’s family consistently supports the mission of Hoffler Creek Wildlife Foundation.
 In consideration of a generous bequest from Juliet Ballard Hawkes, the third of John and Effie Ballard’s children, the foundation named the property’s centerpiece Lake Ballard.

-Wildlife viewing; bird watching; wildflower and oyster restoration projects; water quality monitoring; educational and recreational activities; guided tours; school field trips; seasonal kayaking.
+Wildlife viewing; bird watching; wildflower and oyster restoration projects; water quality monitoring; educational and recreational activities; guided tours; school field trips; seasonal kayaking and kayak rentals.

 Education Pavilion, four easy trails, wetlands observation deck, oyster restoration project pier, bird blind,.
-No visitor center or boating access.
+No visitor center.

-Unpaved trails are difficult for wheelchairs.
+Bluebird and Lake Ballard Trails are wheelchair accessible.
 Golf cart tours available for physically impaired.